Shopify/polaris/polaris.shopify.com/content/design/motion/index.md

 ## Responsive

-Motion should be a reaction to merchant interactions, providing immediate visual feedback and making the interface feel alive and responsive.
+Motion should be a reaction to merchant interactions, providing immediate visual feedback, and making the interface feel alive and responsive.

 <Grid
   gap="400"